 Yes, the use of Moxlife-BD Paediatric Dry Syrup can lower the efficacy of birth control pills.
 Consult your doctor and seek advice regarding the use of other methods of contraception (e.g., condom, diaphragm, spermicide) while you are taking Moxlife-BD Paediatric Dry Syrup.

-No, taking a higher than the recommended dose of Moxlife-BD Paediatric Dry Syrup can increase the risks of side effects.
+No, taking a higher dose than the recommended dose of Moxlife-BD Paediatric Dry Syrup can increase the risks of side effects.
 Moxlife-BD Paediatric Dry Syrup takes time to show its full effect and treat your infection.
 If you are experiencing increased severity of your symptoms, please consult your doctor for re-evaluation.

 Keep this medicine in the container or the pack it came in, tightly closed.
 Store it according to the instructions mentioned on the pack or label.
 Dispose off the unused medicine.
-Make sure it is not consumed by pets, children and other people.
+Make sure it is not consumed by pets, children, and other people.

 Can I stop taking Moxlife-BD Paediatric Dry Syrup when my symptoms are relieved?